RDevCharles/merge-group/README.md

 **All Students**

-- Check out a new feature branch with  ```git checkout -b somefeature``` (call it whatever you like) and create a new .py file with that same name.
-Within that file add a string variable.
-Also assign whatever string value that you want.
+- Check out a new feature branch with  ```git checkout -b somefeature``` (call it whatever you like) and edit the merge.py any way you like.

 - Commit your changes and push them to the remote repo using this command `git push origin <branch name>`.